-Schema Explorer makes it easy to visualize data distributions, find schema anomalies, and generate schema documentation which can be exported as a Word or CSV file.
+Schema Explorer makes it easy to find schema anomalies and spot data outliers in your MongoDB schema, and generate schema documentation which can be exported as a Word or CSV file.
+Download it here.

 One of the great things about MongoDB is that it’s schema-less, which makes adapting applications to changing requirements a breeze.